The Table Grid Editor is a Jira add-on allowing you to add spreadsheet-like tables and lists in an issue.

 If you haven’t already, you can try out the Table Grid Editor completely free:

 Have you had a chance to try out the Table Grid Editor for Jira Cloud?
 What did you think?
-Are there any improvement you would like to see added in the future?
+Is there any improvement you would like to see added in the future?

 Or are you using the app for Jira Server?
 Let us know what your thoughts are and how we can further meet your business needs.
 Leave a comment below!